JasonConger/Splunk.conf26/README.md

 * [Jason Green](https://www.linkedin.com/in/jason-t-green/)

 # Creating an add-on with AI
+The complete walkthrough shown during the presentation can be found in the [Demos/Add-ons/README.md](Demos/Add-ons/README.md) file.
+Follow along...

+# Creating dashboards with AI
-The complete walkthrough shown during the presentation can be found in the [DEMO.md](DEMO.md) file.
+The complete walkthrough shown during the presentation can be found in the [Demos/Dashboards/README.md](Demos/Dashboards/README.md) file.
 Follow along...

 # Useful Links
 * [Visual Studio Code](https://code.visualstudio.com/) - cross platform, free, extensible